-The Botswana Stock Exchange is a small but thriving exchange located in Gaborone, Botswana.
-The market was established in 1989 and became the Botswana Stock Exchange in 1995.
-It is governed by the Botswana Stock Exchange Act.
+The small but thriving Botswana Stock Exchange is based in the national capital, Gaborone.
+A market was established in 1989 and this became the Botswana Stock Exchange in 1995, governed by the Botswana Stock Exchange Act.
 All listings were initially included in the only index, the Botswana Share Market Index, which is weighted according to the volume of shares in issue and the current bid price.
 However, as the market developed and diversified in terms of domestic companies and dual foreign companies listed, the need for additional markets indicators arose.

+The licensing authority for brokers in Botswana is the Ministry of Finance.
+Membership may be corporate or individual.
 Trading occurs by the open outcry system, and settlement is on a T + 5 basis for both local and overseas clients.